All ACE Classes

 These skills are the foundation to a fruitful musical journey!

-Our guitar class teaches acoustic and electric guitars through learning genres, technique, rhythm, and performance skills.
+• Our guitar class teaches acoustic, electric, and bass guitars through learning genres, technique, rhythm, and performance skills.

 For younger students, we provide appropriately sized guitars so they can learn comfortably and safely.
 As they improve, students explore chords, melodies, and songs from different styles while gaining stage confidence at our Yearly Recitals.

 Our drum students gain rhythm, coordination, and percussion technique through learning their favorite songs.
-Students learn to keep time, read basic rhythms, and perform with confidence across a variety of genres and styles — from rock and pop to jazz.
+Students learn to perform with confidence across a variety of genres and styles — from rock and pop to jazz.

 Our Top Enrichment Classes